Chaos (professional wrestling): Departure of Sho

-Expansion into AEW
+Expansion into AEW and dissolution

 In November 2021, Chuck Taylor and Trent?, now part of All Elite Wrestling (AEW), would rejoin CHAOS along with the other members of Best Friends (Orange Cassidy, Kris Statlander and Wheeler Yuta) after being invited by Rocky Romero, thus establishing a U.S. based branch of the stable in AEW.
+Romero later confirmed that this invitation was also extended to Trent?'s mom Sue, who appears in several Best Friend features on AEW, making her a member of CHAOS as well.

 In the Best of Super Juniors 28, Yoh would lose his opening four matches, including a 3:55 defeat to defending champion Hiromu Takahashi, leaving him on the edge of elimination early on.
 However, Yoh would turn things around and win his seven remaining block matches, concluding with an emotional victory over his former tag team partner Sho on the final night of blocks to finish second, and qualify for the final.
 In the tournament final, a rematch against Hiromu Takahashi, the pair wrestled in a record breaking 38:30 contest, with Yoh losing out after a Time Bomb 2.
 During the match, a bitter Sho interfered and attacked both Yoh and Hiromu, attempting to cause a no contest.

 In the 2021 World Tag League, Hiroko Goto and Yoshi Hashi finished top of the single block league with 18 points.
 In the tournament finals, they defeated House of Torture (with help from Tomohiro Ishii after Dick Togo interfered) to win the World Tag League tournament.
 This represented Goto's third time winning the World Tag League and eleventh overall tournament win in New Japan, but his first as a member of CHAOS.
 This was Yoshi-Hashi's first World Tag League win, and his first major tournament victory in New Japan.

+On March 6, 2025, at the NJPW 53rd Anniversary Show, Chaos was folded into Main Unit, officially ending the tenure of the stable.